 The trapezius is a flat, triangle-shaped muscle in your back.
-It extends from your neck, down along the spine to about the middle of your back and across your shoulder blade.
+It extends from your neck down the spine to about the middle of your back and across your shoulder blade.

 Use this interactive 3-D diagram to explore the left and right trapezius.

 A trapezius strain is a common injury that can limit your range of motion and the strength in your arms.
-A strain occurs when the fibers in a muscle or tendon stretch beyond their normal limit.
+A strain occurs when the fibers in a muscle or tendon stretch beyond their typical limit.
 A strain can happen gradually from overuse or suddenly from an injury.

 Symptoms of a trapezius strain vary, depending on the cause of the injury as well as its severity.
 You may feel “knots” in the muscles in your neck and upper back.

-Your neck and shoulder may also feel tight and stiff, providing a limited range of motion.
+Your neck and shoulder may also feel tight and stiff, allowing a limited range of motion.
 You may have trouble turning your head from side to side.
 A trapezius strain may also leave one or both arms tingling or weak.

 Trapezius strains can happen in one of two ways: through an acute injury or by overuse.

 An acute muscle injury occurs suddenly when the muscle experiences trauma, such as a violent twist or collision.
 A bad fall can cause a trapezius strain.
 When there is a hard blow to the trapezius, there may be a bruise as well as other muscle strain symptoms.
-Pain and stiffness from an acute injury will be felt immediately.

 Overuse injuries tend to occur when repetitive, low-impact activities are performed over a prolonged period of time.
 But you can also strain your trapezius through rigorous and repetitive activity, such as heavy weightlifting.

 Diagnosing a soft-tissue injury usually requires a physical exam and an imaging test.
 During the exam, your doctor will review your symptoms and talk about when and how the injury might have occurred.

 During the exam, your doctor will ask you to move your arm and neck into different positions.
 Your doctor may also move your neck, arm, or shoulder to get an idea of your range of motion, strength, and the location and trigger of pain.

-Magnetic resonance imaging (MRI) uses a strong magnetic field and radio waves to produce images of soft tissue (such as muscle, tendons, and organs).
-An MRI can help identify the precise location of a muscle strain and whether there is a complete muscle tear or just a strain.
+Magnetic resonance imaging (MRI) uses a strong magnetic field and radio waves to produce images of soft tissue, such as muscles, tendons, and organs.
+An MRI can help identify the precise location of a muscle strain and whether there’s a complete muscle tear or just a strain.

 A muscle injury is usually categorized by one of three grades:

-- A Grade 1 injury is a mild muscle strain, involving less than 5 percent of a muscle’s fibers.
+- A grade 1 injury is a mild muscle strain, involving less than 5 percent of a muscle’s fibers.

-- A Grade 3 injury is not a strain, but a complete rupture of a muscle or tendon.
+- A grade 3 injury is not a strain but a complete rupture of a muscle or tendon.